GreatJingTJ/matroska-specification/chapters.md

 #### Variation 2: Linked-Edition

-Only one more condition MUST be met when the `ChapterSegmentEditionUID` is set with a valid `EditionUID` from the linked Segment.
+When the `ChapterSegmentEditionUID` is set to a valid `EditionUID` from the linked Segment.
 A `Matroska Player` MUST play these linked `Edition`.

 ## Menu features